Androcalva fraseri: Description

+Androcalva fraseri is a small tree or shrub that typically grows to 3–9 m high and 2–4 m wide, forms suckers and has a trunk up to 15 cm in diameter.
+The leaves are arranged alternately along the stems, egg-shaped to broadly triangular, or broadly lance-shaped to heart-shaped, 6–160 mm long and 50–80 mm wide on a petiole up to 15 mm long with stipules 2–3 mm long at the base but that fall off as the leaves mature.
+The edges of the leaves are irregularly toothed, the upper surface is dull green and sparsely hairy, the lower surface covered with fine, silvery, star-shaped hairs.
+The flowers are white, arranged in clusters of 13 to 21 on a peduncle 30–110 mm long, each flower on a pedicel 3–8 mm long, with bracts 2–12 mm long at the base.
+The flowers are 6–10 mm wide with 5 white, petal-like sepals and 5 petals, the ligule slightly longer than the sepals.
+There are 3 staminodes between each pair of stamens, the central one spatula-shaped and the other two linear.
+Flowering occurs from August to April, with a peak from September to November, and the fruit is a bristly capsule 15-20 mm in diameter.

 Taxonomy

-The French naturalist Jacques Etienne Gay was the first to formally describe the species in 1823.
-He gave it the name Commersonia fraseri and published the description in the journal, Mémoires du Muséum d'Histoire Naturelle.
+The French naturalist Jaques Étienne Gay was the first to formally describe the species in 1823.
+He gave it the name Commersonia fraseri and published the description in the journal, Mémoires du Muséum d'Histoire Naturelle from specimens collected by Charles Fraser.

 A 2011 molecular analysis of segments of chloroplast DNA found that the genera Commersonia and Rulingia formed a monophyletic group but that the member species were intermingled, and split out into two hitherto unrecognised clades.
-In 2011, Carolyn Wilkins and Barbara Whitlock changed the name to Androcalva fraseri.
+In 2011, Carolyn Wilkins and Barbara Whitlock transferred the species to Androcalva as A. fraseri.

-The specific epithet honours Charles Fraser, an early New South Wales colonial botanist.
+The specific epithet honours Charles Fraser, the collector of the type specimens and an early New South Wales colonial botanist.

 Distribution and habitat

 Androcalva fraseri is found in rainforest and wet eucalypt forest along and east of the Great Dividing Range in New South Wales and southeastern Queensland.
-In the latter habitat, it is associated with trees such as rough-barked apple (Angophora floribunda), turpentine (Syncarpia glomulifera), and Sydney blue gum (Eucalyptus saligna).
+In the latter habitat, it is associated with trees, such as rough-barked apple (Angophora floribunda), turpentine (Syncarpia glomulifera), and Sydney blue gum (Eucalyptus saligna).
 A fast-growing plant, it is able to colonise disturbed ground, particularly areas where vegetation has been partly cleared such as under power lines.

+Ecology

-It is an adult host plant for the chrysomelid beetle Podagra submetallica.
+This species is an adult host plant for the chrysomelid beetle Podagra submetallica.